Bound fermion states in pinned vortices in the surface states of a superconducting topological insulator: The Majorana bound state: Introduction

 There are previous studies of bound states in type II superconductor vortices besides Refs. [\onlinecite{CaroliDGM}] and [\onlinecite{CaroliM}].
 Based on a generalized Ginzburg-Landau theory, Neumann and Tewordt\cite{Neumann} considered a free-energy functional including terms to the fourth order in $\Delta$ to obtain the electronic structure of a vortex line.
 Using the WKBJ approximation the structure of vortex lines in pure superconductors was investigated by Bardeen {\it et al.}\cite{Bardeen} Within the framework of the Bogoliubov-de Gennes theory Gygi and Schl\"uter\cite{Gygi} calculated the spectrum of a type II superconductor vortex and several related properties and successfully compared their results with scanning-tunneling-microscopy experiments on NbSe$_2$.
-Finally, Rainer {\it et al.},\cite{Rainer} in the context of high-$T_c$ studied the spectrum of an isolated ``stack'' of pancake vortices in clean layered superconductors and concluded that both, the circular current around the vortex center as well as transport currents through the vortex core are carried by localized states bound to the core.
-The Bogoliubov-de Gennes equations for a vortex in a topological superconductor have been studied by Suzuki {\it et al.}\cite{Suzuki} and Rakhmanov {\it et al.}\cite{Nori}
+The bound states in a vortex along the BCS-BEC crossover were studied by Simonucci {\it et al.} using the Bogoliubov-de Gennes equations.\cite{Simonucci1,Simonucci2} Finally, Rainer {\it et al.},\cite{Rainer} in the context of high-$T_c$ studied the spectrum of an isolated ``stack'' of pancake vortices in clean layered superconductors and concluded that both, the circular current around the vortex center as well as transport currents through the vortex core are carried by localized states bound to the core.

+Studies of vortices with more than one flux quantum (vorticity larger than one) in type II superconductors have also been studied in numerous papers.\cite{Volovik,Salomaa,Berthod,Lasher} The results strongly depend on whether the vorticity is odd or even.
+Usually a vortex with more than one flux quantum is unstable and splits into vortices with one flux quantum.
+Therefore in this paper we limit our calculation to a vortex of vorticity one.

+Following Fu and Kane\cite{FuKane1,FuKane2} numerous authors investigated the surface states of a 3D topological insulator with proximity induced $s$-wave superconductivity in different geometries.\cite{DasSarma1,DasSarma2} Depending on the transparency of the TI/S junction there is a reduction of the induced superconducting gap as compared to the parent S gap.
+The induced gap is energy dependent, but is only a weak function of energy for low-lying excitations, so that we can consider $\Delta$ a constant.
+In the dirty limit the proximity effect has been studied using the Eilenberger/Usadel formalism\cite{Hugdal,Loss,Bobkova} and the Majorana state with the Bogoliubov-de Gennes method for a supersymmetric $\sigma$ model.\cite{Feigelman} A generic platform for topological quantum computation using semiconductor heterostructures was presented in Refs. [\onlinecite{DasSarma3}] and [\onlinecite{Mao}].